 - What measures can an originator or servicer take to mitigate losses on a defaulted asset?
 And of the expected defaulted amount, what is the expected recovery amount?

 For example, imagine two Percent notes yielding 10%, one collateralized by assets earning 12% and another by assets yielding 22%.
-The excess spread is 2% and 12% for each note respectively, and in either case that excess can be used to make up for losses from defaults.
+The excess spread is 2% and 12% for each note, respectively, and in either case that excess can be used to make up for losses from defaults.

-However, the support provided in the second note is far greater than in the first note.
+It’s worth noting the support provided in the second note is far greater than in the first note.
 Excess spread is especially crucial for high-yielding asset classes like emerging market consumer credit, factored invoices, and merchant cash advances.

 While asset performance risk is the more obvious of the two groups of risks we outlined earlier, counterparty risk shouldn’t be ignored.
 Counterparty risk refers to the risk of an entity involved in a financial contract not honoring its obligations.
 This could be due to the bankruptcy of that entity, but counterparty risk could also arise from operational failures.